Interview: Nikhil Naikal, CEO and Co-Founder of Kinetic - CollisionWeek

 Following the May 6th announcement of Kinetic’s partnership with Chilton Auto Body to open a new digital repair hub in San Carlos, California, CollisionWeek sat down with Nikhil Naikal, CEO and Co-founder of Kinetic, to discuss the significance of this collaboration and what it means for the collision repair industry.

-In an exclusive video interview embedded below, Naikal provided deeper insights into why this partnership represents a milestone for the company’s expansion into Northern California
+In an exclusive video interview embedded below, Naikal provided deeper insights into why this partnership represents a milestone for the company’s expansion into Northern California and how it exemplifies their approach to transforming vehicle repair through advanced technology.

+“This is the first time in our company history where we have perfect alignment with the MSO, which is Chilton’s, their private equity owners and the insurance companies in the region,” Naikal explained during the interview.
+“We see this as a fantastic example or a benchmark, on top of which we can build a repeatable model.”

+The partnership with Chilton Auto Body, which operates 20 locations across Northern California, represents more than just geographic expansion for Kinetic.
+According to Naikal, it’s about finding the right operational fit that embraces technological advancement.

 Leave a Reply